rahdeensigari/simple-qdd/README.md

 | 5        | M4x0.7 Nuts           | MCM        | 13.25   | https://www.mcmaster.com/94645A101/                   |        |
 |          |                       |            | $205.51 |                                                       |        |

-NOTE: It's mainly expensive because a lot of the fastners come in packs with way more of the item then is needed, without counting fasteners, it's $143.65.
+NOTE: A bulk of the price is because a lot of the fastners come in packs with way more of the item then is needed.